The Frobenius and factor universality problems of the Kleene star of a finite set of words: Upper bounds

-We observe that in $\mathcal{A}^*$, after reading any word $w$, there are no more than $|Q_{\mathcal{A}^*}|\cdot 2^{||L||_\mathrm{max}}+1$ active states.
-We define the \emph{level} of a state $q \in Q_{\mathcal{A}^*} \setminus \{q_\mathrm{s}\}$ to be the length of the (unique) shortest word mapping $q_0$ to $q$.
-Every state by the action of every letter is mapped to at most one state, which has the level larger by $1$, and possibly to $q_0$ by following $\varepsilon$-transition.
-Hence, for a subset with at most one state at each level, the action of every letter preserves this property.
-Since the initial subset is $\{q_0\}$, after reading any word, for every level at most one state can be active.
-Moreover, if $q$ is the active state with the largest level $i$, the set of possible active states with smaller levels is determined, because if $w$ is the unique shortest word of length $i$ such that $\{q\} \subseteq \delta(q_0,w)$, then the only possible active state at a level $j < i$ is that in $\delta(q_0,w')$ (if it contains a state of level $j$), where $w'$ is the suffix of $w$ of length $j$.
-The largest possible level is $\ell$.
-State $q_0$ is active if and only if a final state other than $q_0$ is active, with the exception of the initial active subset $\{q_0\}$.
-Hence, we can choose one of the $|Q_{\mathcal{A}^*}|$ states to be that with the largest level, and then any subset of the $\ell$ states that are determined by the chosen state.
+We are going to observe that for every word $w$, there are no more than $|Q_{\mathcal{A}^*}|\cdot 2^{\norm{L}_\infty}+1$ active states.
+We define the \emph{level} of a state $q_u \in Q_{\mathcal{A}^*}$ to be the length of $u$.
+For every state $q_u$ and a letter $a$, the set $\delta_{\mathcal{A}^*}(\{q_u\},a)$ contains $q_{ua}$, if this state exists, and $q_\varepsilon$, if $q_{ua}$ was final in the DFA.
+Hence, for a subset $C \subseteq Q_{\mathcal{A}*}$ with at most one state for each level, the transition of every letter, thus also the action of every word, preserves this property.
+Since we start with $\{q_\varepsilon\}$, after reading any word for every level at most one state can be active.
+Moreover, if a state $q_u$ is the active state with the largest level, then the set of all the states with smaller levels that can be active is determined, as they are the states $q_{u'}$ with $u'$ being a prefix of $u$.
+We call them the \emph{possibly active states} of $q_u$.
+Hence, the number of reachable subsets from $\{q_0\}$ is bounded by the number of the choices for the set of possibly active states and for its subset with actually active states.